All in One Chat Widget for Website. No-code - Poper

 The complete guide to choosing an all-in-one chat widget for your website

-An all-in-one chat widget is the simplest, cheapest, highest-conversion way to capture inbound conversations on a website in 2026.
-Instead of running a full helpdesk like Crisp or Intercom (which start at $25/mo and require staffed inboxes), you put one floating button on your site that opens a list of contact buttons: WhatsApp, Messenger, Telegram, Instagram, email, phone, and more.
-Each button links straight to that channel.
-Visitors tap the one they already use, the conversation continues in that app, and there are no live agents to staff and no per-seat fees.
+An all-in-one chat widget gives visitors a single launcher for the contact channels you configure: WhatsApp, Messenger, Telegram, Instagram, email, phone, and more.
+Each button opens its own configured link, so the conversation can continue in the channel the visitor chooses.
 This guide walks through what actually matters when you choose and configure an all-in-one chat widget: how each contact button opens, mobile vs desktop behavior, and where this category fits versus full customer-support helpdesks.

 01